vega-2135/vint-age/TESTING.md

 This test aims to check all features and links from across the site are working as designed and developed.

-To perform the test I used a Chrome browser, and validated each page from a mobile and desktop perspective using the inbuilt developer tool as some features were unique to a particular screen size.
+To perform the test I used a Firefox browser, and validated each page from a mobile and desktop perspective using the inbuilt developer tool as some features were unique to a particular screen size.

 <br>